Constitution-DAO/contracts/README.md

 ### What are things we might want to start doing?
 - Make proposals in PRs and we can get moving on decision making wrt governance/tokens/etc.
-- Join us for the web3 workshops with @jango
+- Join us for the web3 workshops with @jango (will post in #dev with more info soon)